-5.5.2 How are the Leader of the Government or the Government Representative, and Leader of the Opposition selected in the Senate?
+5.5.2 How Are the Leader of the Government or Government Representative in the Senate, and the Leader of the Opposition in the Senate Selected?

 Senate Procedure in Practice explains that the "method of selection of the leaders is a matter for the relevant political group."
-42 The 1968 Manual of Official Procedure of the Government of Canada explains that ,"The Prime Minister selects the Leader of the Government in the Senate. ...
+43 The 1968 Manual of Official Procedure of the Government of Canada explains that, "[t]he Prime Minister selects the Leader of the Government in the Senate. ...
 No formalities whatever are required to effect or make known the Prime Minister's selection of a Leader of the Government in the Senate."
-43
+44

-Since 2016, the prime minister has selected a "Government Representative" rather than a "Leader of the Government" in the Senate.
-The Government Representative in the Senate is a non-affiliated senator, who does not belong to a party or parliamentary group recognized under the Rules of the Senate of Canada.
+Since 2016, the prime minister has chosen to name a "Government Representative" rather than a "Leader of the Government" in the Senate.
+The Government Representative in the Senate is a non-affiliated senator who does not belong to a party or parliamentary group recognized under the Rules of the Senate of Canada.

-Appendix I to the Rules of the Senate of Canada provides that the Leader of the Opposition in the Senate is the "Senator recognized as the head of the party, other than the Government party, with the most Senators."
+Appendix I to the Rules of the Senate of Canada provides that the Leader of the Opposition in the Senate is the "Senator recognized as the head of the party, other than the Government party, with the most Senators."45

-5.5.3 Must the political composition of the Senate necessarily reflect that in the House of Commons?
+5.5.3 Must the Political Composition of the Senate Necessarily Reflect That in the House of Commons?